Guidollet-Elouen/Projet-site-quizz-/README.txt

 README

-We made the projet using the framework Django.
+We made a quizz site using the framework Django.
+This site allows you to chose the type of questions you want to answer (MCQ, Open Questions, Number Questions and Comparison Questions) and displays a few questions for you to answer.
 Prior to launching the website, download the following libraries : gensim, spacy, nltk

+In config.py, switch the path "road" to the right one.

 To launch the website, one has to :